Play Store v8.9 hints at modular APKs, peer-to-peer sharing of app updates, and viewable edit history for reviews [APK Teardown]

 Peer-to-peer app updates

 Google has been working for years to find new ways to reduce data usage for markets where cellular connectivity is expensive and Wi-Fi is either slow or hard to find.
-Many of these efforts were focused on encouraging developers to use make their own apps smaller, but the Play Store also took a few important steps like supporting delta updates.
+Many of these efforts were focused on encouraging developers to make their own apps smaller, but the Play Store also took a few important steps like supporting delta updates.

 Based on clues in the last few versions of the Play Store, it looks like Google may also be working on a clever new feature that works a lot like peer-to-peer file sharing, but it will specifically trade updates with other nearby users.
 The basic idea seems to be that once one person gets an update, it can be shared with others.
 Compared to downloading over slow and costly networks, this can make the updates fast and free for everybody else.